trunten/word-guessing-game/README.md

-Word Guessing Game
+# Word Guessing Game

-In this activity, you will work with a group to build a game using JavaScript and Web APIs.

 [Deployed Application](https://trunten.github.io/word-guessing-game/)

 ## Description

+A simple word guessing game.
+Type letters on your keyboard to try and solve the puzzle 🙂

 ### User Story